krogank9/Cocos2dx-Sprite-Stitcher/README.md

 Depends:
 Imagemagick, bash, etc1tool from android sdk

-#Download the command line tools: png2etc1, png2etc1_a, png2stitch, png2stitch_a.
+#Command line tools
--png2etc1 converts PNG files to ETC1 format compressed (PKM) files -png2stitch will convert a large png (greater than 1024x1024px) to a set of tiles, to be passed into SpriteStitcher Cocos2dx class.
--png2etc1_a converts PNG files to ETC1 format but with their alpha channel encoded into a seperate file.
--png2stitch_a will convert a large png into tiles, but each tile has its own alpha map
+png2etc1 converts PNG files to ETC1 format compressed (PKM) files png2stitch will convert a large png (greater than 1024x1024px) to a set of tiles, to be passed into SpriteStitcher Cocos2dx class. png2etc1_a converts PNG files to ETC1 format but with their alpha channel encoded into a seperate file. png2stitch_a will convert a large png into tiles, but each tile has its own alpha map

 #Command line tool usage:
 png2etc1 file1.png file2.png file3.png ... // outputs a .pkm for every in file